gmiejski/dvd-rental-tdd-example/README.md

 1. "This is not how you should write in GO!"
 - well, maybe - I'm coming from JVM word, where all those patterns can be written using much less code and it's more readable then.
 But in order to maintain properties of tests that I want to keep (immutable to refactor, etc), this is the only way of coding it for now, that works for me.
 Maybe one day somebody can make it better
-- some thing in this repository are done specifically to make it easier showing relevant stuff
+- some thing in this repository are done specifically to make it easier to demonstrate specific things
 2. "Have questions/want to discuss something"
 - You can find me on facebook - Grzesiek Miejski, or write an issue on Github -> I will be glad to respond!